Ojasvi145/VSD-RISC-V-/Week6/README.md

 **Impact on digital designs:**
 - Jitter reduces timing margins, which can lead to setup and hold violations at flip-flops and latches.
-- It can cause synchronization failures, errors in data capture, and degraded signal integrity, especially in high-speed or synchronous systems.[4][6][1]
+- It can cause synchronization failures, errors in data capture, and degraded signal integrity, especially in high-speed or synchronous systems.
 - When you do timing analysis, this uncertainty means the combinational delay between registers must satisfy: $$ \theta < (T - S - US) $$, where:
   - $$ \theta $$ is the total combinational delay
   - $$ T $$ is the clock period